butterflyology/Neonympha_geomorph/README.md

 1. 2023-06-21: Back at it.
 Will update the `fastai` code to `v2`.
 1. 2023-06-24: Added a `tf` model.
 1. 2024-02-17: Fixed the `R` code that broke the plots.
 Started on the updated `fastai` but that isn't working on a Mac so I will try another RNN approach that is standalone.
 1. 2024-02-18: Simple `torchvision` based model is done and it works suprisingly well.
 Added "augmented" images and ran on same model.
+I am surprised but the augmentation made it perform worse.